CocoGue/generalizability_OARs_segmentation/README.md

 paper.
 You will find:
 - `fusion.ipynb`: a notebook showing the fusion process of the segmentation masks of the aorta, esophagus, heart and trachea.

-Weights of the different models can be asked at: c.guerendel@nki.nl.
+Weights of the different models can be obtained at: c.guerendel@nki.nl.

 Data from three public datasets are used in this paper:
 - The SegTHOR challenge data can be downloaded [here](https://competitions.codalab.org/competitions/21145)